 - 1. Cover the muffler outlet with a plastic bag after the engine has cooled down. - 2.
-Make sure that all caps and covers as well as all electrical couplers and connectors, including the spark plug cap, are tightly installed. - Remove extremely stubborn dirt, like oil burnt onto the crankcase, with a degreasing agent and a brush, but never apply such products onto seals, gaskets, sprockets, the drive chain and wheel axles.
+Make sure that all caps and covers as well as all electrical couplers and connectors, including the spark plug cap, are tightly installed. - Remove extremely stubborn dirt, like oil burnt onto the crankcase, with a degreasing agent and a brush, but never apply such products onto seals, gaskets, sprockets, the drive chain and wheel ets, the drive chain and wheel axles.
 Always rinse the dirt and degreaser off with water.